SanjayBoricha/scriptassist-nestjs-exercise/README.md

 - JwtStrategy requires a secret or key
     - configs from src/config from is not loaded in AuthModule
     - Fix: import and load src/config in AppModule, AuthModule

+- Current tasks controller is not using AuthGuard and CurrentUser decorator
+    - Protect tasks api using AuthGuard
+    - Only allow user to view their tasks using CurrentUser decorator